-These guiding directives establish the basis for the student’s choice of courses in their POS.
-Courses selected for the POS must be thematically congruous and reflect the ideal of a coherent, integrated whole.
-The culmination of the IDS major’s POS will be the IDS research project, which will require the student to complete qualitative or quantitative research writing on a topic related to their specific POS.
-This final project will be presented to peers and evaluated by two faculty members knowledgeable about the topic.
-IDS majors focus their projects on key issues pertaining to the arts, social sciences, humanities, and natural sciences.
-Certificates such as HNGR are often included.
+These guiding directives should provide insight for how the student will choose courses for their POS, which must be thematically congruous and support the ideal of a coherent academic plan.
+The culmination of the IDS major’s POS will be the IDS research project, which will allow the student to complete qualitative, quantitative, or creative writing on the topic related to their POS.
+This final project will be workshopped with peers in the senior seminar.
+It will then be evaluated by two faculty members knowledgeable about the topic.
+IDS majors focus their projects on key issues pertaining to interdisciplinary issues across the arts, social sciences, humanities, and natural sciences.

-Students who complete an Interdisciplinary Studies major are granted a Bachelor of Arts degree unless they request a Bachelor of Science degree and meet the following criteria:
+Interdisciplinary Studies majors are granted a Bachelor of Arts degree unless they request a Bachelor of Science degree and meet the following criteria:

 Interdisciplinary Studies Major Courses